 - Call 911 and alert authorities to where someone is aggressively panhandling in violation of the ordinance.

-- Also, if you see a DRA Ambassador in a red shirt, alert them to the situation and they will immediately call the police, help identify the aggressive panhandler, and report the situation.
+- Also, if you see a DRA Ambassador in a blue shirt, alert them to the situation and they will immediately call the police, help identify the aggressive panhandler, and report the situation.

 In many situations, panhandlers are grappling with poverty, homelessness, or other issues.
 As such, the best long-term solution is to help these individuals find help and resources.
 In the downtown area, a number of nonprofits exist to help individuals get back on their feet.
 Please support these organizations through financial contributions, volunteering, and letting others know about their services.
 Wake County has provided a resources guide to help those who are homeless or struggling.